gianniprocida/simple-flask-api/README.md

 kubectl apply -f <your-resource>.
 ```

 2) Utilize Kustomize.
 Kustomize simplifies the process by automatically applying and creating all the resources defined in the kustomization.yaml file.
-Go directly to the section 'Applying Resources and Creating Secrets and ConfigMaps with Kustomize' if you utilize Kustomize.
+If you prefer using Kustomize, proceed directly to the section titled 'Applying Resources and Creating Secrets and ConfigMaps with Kustomize' to run this example and skip the subsequent section."

 ## How to initialize the MySQL database with specific state provided by a ConfigMap and a Secret resources